Pumping Tips

 For your first breast-pumping session, express for at least 15 minutes.
 Don’t worry if you don’t collect much milk at first – regular extra suction should soon stimulate your breasts to produce more milk.

-Some mums find pumping one hour after a feed gives the greatest milk yield, others prefer to pump straight after every second feed – try expressing at different times to see when best fits your lifestyle.
+Some moms find pumping one hour after a feed gives the greatest milk yield, others prefer to pump right after every second feed – try expressing at different times to see when best fits your lifestyle.
 When you find times that work for you, stick with them so your body gets used to your breast pump use and the extra demand on your milk supply.
 You may be tempted to extend the time between expressions in a bid to collect larger volumes of milk.
 However, if you wait until your breasts are full one pumping session won’t drain them very well,3,4 so the key is to pump frequently and regularly.

 Always wash your hands before and after breast pumping, and clean any pump parts that have been in contact with your milk or your baby’s mouth.
-You will also need to sanitise them after cleaning at least once a day.
+You will also need to sanitize them after cleaning at least once a day.
 Be sure to allow all the pieces to completely dry and you can then store the pump set in a clear bag or container until next use.

 To avoid interrupting your breast-pumping session, have everything you need close by before you start.
-You might want a drink and snack, your phone or TV remote, bottles or milk storage bags for your expressed milk, and a muslin cloth to soak up any drips.
+You might want a drink and snack, your phone or TV remote, bottles or milk storage bags for your expressed milk, and a burp cloth to soak up any drips.

 A specially designed breast pumping bra allows you to keep your hands free, making it much easier to operate the controls and do other things while you express.